allure-framework/allure-maven/README.md

 * `mvn clean test` - run your tests

-## Usage

 You can generate a report using one of the following command:

-* `mvn allure:report`

-Report will be generated tо directory: `target/site/allure-maven/index.html`

 * `mvn allure:serve`

 Report will be generated into temp folder.
 Web server with results will start.

+* `mvn allure:report`

+Report will be generated tо directory: `target/site/allure-maven/index.html`

 Additional information can be found [here](https://docs.qameta.io/allure).